Georgia State Route 92: 1950s and 1960s

-1960s

 By the end of 1963, SR 92 was extended east and southeast to a point just southeast of the second crossing of the Cherokee–Cobb county line.
 This entire extension was paved.
 Between 1963 and 1966, the segment of SR 92 from the SR 205 intersection to Woodstock was shifted south, which removed the concurrency with SR 5.
 Also, an unnumbered road was built from Hiram to New Hope.
 The next year, the segment of SR 92 from Dallas to New Hope was shifted to the southeast, onto this unnumbered road, which connected it more directly to the rest of the highway.
 The old alignment was redesignated as SR 92 Spur.

-1970s and 1980s
+1970s and later

 In 1970, an unnumbered road was built from US 278/SR 6 and SR 92 in Hiram to SR 92 in Cross Roads.
 In 1972, the Hiram–New Hope segment was shifted east to travel between Hiram and Cross Roads on the previously unnumbered road.
 SR 92's old alignment was redesignated as a northeast extension of SR 92 Spur.
 In 1988, SR 92 was extended southeast to Roswell.

+In the 2010s and 2020s, the Georgia Department of Transportation (GDOT) undertook a multi-phase relocation and widening project for SR 92 through Douglasville, constructing a bypass route to divert through traffic around downtown and improve safety and traffic flow.
+The relocation work has included grade-separated crossings and road realignments, with portions of the new alignment open as traffic patterns continue to shift to the bypass.